tmaiaroto/gloauth/README.md

 Golang nor do I find many that leverage AWS Lambda (there is LambdAuth, again in Node.js).
 At least not at the time I needed this.
 If I did, I wouldn't be building this, trust me.

+### Setup

+GLOAuth is using Apex and Terraform to orchestrate a few things.
+You'll of course need an AWS account.
+Ensure it's configured and you have your `~/.aws/config` information set OR have environment variables for your credentials.
+You'll need to provide your `account_id` when you run Terraform.

+...TBD...

 ### Why Go?

 Well, LambdAuth wasn't exactly turn-key.
 The setup process wasn't working out for me and I quickly realized that not only